 Centrifuges can be applied very flexible to solve most different separation problems and beside speed the centrifuge design parameters are decisive to adapt the machine best possible to the specific separation problem.
 The improvement of the centrifugal technology is a dynamic process and many technical innovations as well as theoretical progress can still be observed.
 One important issue for centrifuges represents the reduction of the necessary energy demand for the separation process, because the physical principle of using mass forces requires an acceleration of the total slurry mass to the circumferencial speed.

 To increase the centrifugal separation efficiency not only the centrifuge itself has to be considered but in addition diverse possibilities of slurry pre-treatment and apparatus combinations.
 Last but not least beside centrifugal forces gas differential pressure and thermal drying can be implemented in some centrifuges additionally to realize a synergistic hybrid separation concept.

-Session: Plenary Session
+Session: Plenary Lecture

 Day: 22 October 2019

 Time: 10:45 - 12:00 h